pay-theory/payment-components/docs/EMAIL_RECEIPTS.md

 })
 ```

-As long as `email` and `pay-theory-receipt` included when calling the transact function it will send am email receipt.
+As long as `email` and `pay-theory-receipt` are included when calling the transact function it will send an email receipt.

 ## Refund Receipts